berthayes/cp-zeek/ksqldb_walkthrough.md

 8,1602886038,csh.actiondesk.com,https://winhelp2002.mvps.org/hosts.txt
 9,1602886038,ads.activepower.net,https://winhelp2002.mvps.org/hosts.txt
 ```
-To ingest this CSV file into a ne topic and automatically create a schema for that topic, start a new Spooldir connector to watch for this source:
+To ingest this CSV file into a new topic and automatically create a schema for that topic, start a new Spooldir connector to watch for this source.
+If you have CLI access, you can run:
 ```
 ./start_adhosts_spooldir.sh
 ```
+Or you can upload the ```adhosts_spooldir.json``` file by clicking "Upload connector config file" from within the Confluent Control Center UI.

 Once this is started, or if it had already been started, the `ad_hosts.csv` file moves to:
 ```
 ./cp-zeek/spooldir/ad_hosts/csv_finished/ad_servers.csv
 ```
-If you look under Topics, you should now see an topic called ad_hosts.
+If you look under Topics, you should now see an topic called adhosts.

 Create a stream from this topic so that ksqlDB can process it:
 ```sql